hbftechnologies/Open-Source-Resources/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgments
-> Special people that deserve to be acknowledged.
+> Special people who deserve to be acknowledged.

 None to acknowledge at this time.